Licence-to-Fab/licence-to-fab.github.io/pages/about.md

 For industry partners, please see our [patners page](../partners) for more information.

-All our work is OPEN SOURCE, please see the [Open Source Policy](../terms-and-conditions) page of our website for details.
+All of our work is open source, please see the [Open Source Policy](../terms-and-conditions) page of our website for details.